Become A Skilled & Talented Typing Contractor – Here’s How

-While many top end transcription companies do not require their typing contractors to have completed certified transcription courses, most do require their typing contractors to have prior experience in transcription.
-For top end transcription companies, prior experience is highly valued.
+While many top-end transcription jobs do not require their typing contractors to have completed certified transcription courses, most do require their typing contractors to have prior experience in transcription.
+For top-end transcription companies, prior experience is highly valued.

 Experience.
-Top end transcription companies, such as Pacific Transcription, recommend typing contractors have at least three years’ research, financial or legal transcription experience, and five years’ medical transcription experience.
+For transcription jobs in top-end companies, we recommend typing contractors have at least three years’ research, financial or legal transcription experience, and five years’ medical transcription experience.

 Transferable skills.
-Your previous work experiences may have honed your problem-solving skills, analytical reasoning, critical thinking, adaptability, teamwork and communication skills, all transferable skills a top end transcription company looks for in a typing contractor.
+Your previous work experiences may have honed your problem-solving skills, analytical reasoning, critical thinking, adaptability, teamwork and communication skills, all transferable skills you should possess for a fruitful career in transcription.

 Language and comprehension.
 It’s a no-brainer – a highly developed understanding of English grammar, punctuation, spelling and syntax is essential.
 Contextualising what you are hearing while typing and understanding how grammar and punctuation can convey or change a speaker’s intended meaning is critical.